pushqrdx/imba-parcel-boilerplate/README.md

 #### Notes:

-- This boilerplate is using my fork of imba/imba-router which aren't always synced with upstream.
-(Imba v1.4.2)
+- This boilerplate is using my fork of imba-router which aren't always synced with upstream.
 - Parcel is using latest chrome version (defined in `package.json`) for building in order to support latest javascript features.

 ---